ejgallego/coq-lsp/etc/FAQ.md

 A key problem when implementing a language server for Coq is the fact that Coq APIs were not meant for reactive UIs.

-For `coq-lsp`, we have done a year-long effort to significantly improve Coq's base APIs, which has resulted in a much more lightweight client implementation and a more capable server.
+For `coq-lsp`, we have done a years-long effort to significantly improve Coq's base APIs, which has resulted in a much more lightweight client implementation and a more capable server.